uptycslabs/threatbooks/README.md

 # threatbooks

-Collection of indicators of compromise to detect presence of malware
+Collection of indicators of compromise to scan against using Uptycs Threatbooks.